zmitserbio/BI_toolkit/README.md

 run_beginner_bioinf_tools('uAg', 'ATCCT', 'reverse_complement', toolbox = 'dna_rna') # ['cUa', 'AGGAT']
 ```

-> Since reverse transcription is used much less frequently than normal transcription, and to prevent accidental "contamination" with RNA sequences, in 'transcribe' supports only DNA sequences.
-For reverse transcription a separate operation should be used.
+> Since reverse transcription is used much less frequently than normal transcription, and to prevent accidental "contamination" with RNA sequences, 'transcribe' supports only DNA sequences.
+For reverse transcription a separate operation should be used (currently not implemented).

 ## 'proteins' - protein_tools toolkit
 > This toolkit, with `run_protein_tools` as its main function, allows to perform several operations with strings representing amino acid sequences.